15 Best Teen Romance Books - YA and High School Romance

 The Reed family is a single-parent MP with two daughters alone.
 The mother has never been very demanding and has never been used to the chaotic scene of the next-door neighbor's house.

-However, it was precise because he could not feel the love of his father, nor the company and understanding of his brothers and sisters, that Samantha yearned for that kind of warmth even more.
+However, it was precisely because he could not feel the love of his father, nor the company and understanding of his brothers and sisters, that Samantha yearned for that kind of warmth even more.

 Seeing this, and thinking of another novel, Flipped, that I liked very much before, I think that the more this kind of character has fewer clues and a simple description of the plot, the easier it is to touch people's inner emotions.